Shugur-Network/nw-nips/NIP-YY.md

 ### Publishing

-1. Generate content events (40000-40003) with SHA-256 hashes
+1. Generate asset events (kind 1125) with SHA-256 hashes and MIME types
-2. Publish immutable assets to relays
+2. Publish assets to relays
-3. Create page manifest (34235) for each route, referencing asset event IDs
+3. Create page manifest (1126) for each page, referencing asset event IDs
-4. Create/update site index (34236) with route-to-manifest mapping
+4. Create/update site index (31126) with route-to-manifest mapping
+5. Update entrypoint (11126) to point to the current site index
-5. Generate DNS TXT record (see NIP-YY)
+6. Generate DNS TXT record (see NIP-ZZ)

 ### Fetching and Rendering

 1. Query DNS for `_nweb.<domain>` TXT record to get site pubkey and relays
-2. Fetch site index (34236) from relays: `{"kinds": [34236], "authors": ["<pubkey>"], "#d": ["site-index"]}`
+2. Fetch entrypoint (11126) from relays: `{"kinds": [11126], "authors": ["<pubkey>"]}`
+3. Extract site index address from the `a` tag in entrypoint
+4. Fetch site index (31126) using the address coordinates
-3. Parse site index to get manifest ID for requested route
+5. Parse site index to get page manifest ID for requested route
-4. Fetch page manifest (34235): `{"ids": ["<manifest-id>"]}`
+6. Fetch page manifest (1126): `{"ids": ["<manifest-id>"]}`
-5. Fetch all referenced assets (40000-40003) by event ID
+7. Fetch all referenced assets (kind 1125) by event ID
-6. Verify SHA-256 hashes of JavaScript assets (Subresource Integrity)
+8. Parse each asset's `m` tag to determine MIME type (HTML, CSS, JavaScript, etc.)
-7. Assemble HTML with CSS and JS references
+9. Assemble HTML with CSS and JS references
-8. Render in sandboxed environment with CSP enforcement
+10. Render in sandboxed environment with CSP enforcement

 ### Security Considerations